last posts

 Fundamental Principles of Insurance

-Both the insurer and the insured are expected to act with utmost good faith in their dealings.
-The insured must provide accurate and complete information regarding the risk being insured, and the insurer must provide clear and transparent details about the terms and conditions of the policy.
-This principle promotes honesty, fairness, and transparency in the insurance relationship.
+5. Utmost Good Faith: Both the insurer and the insured are expected to act with utmost good faith.
+The insured must provide accurate information regarding the risk, and the insurer must clearly communicate the terms of the policy, promoting honesty and transparency.

 Types of Insurance